pineunity/apmec/doc/source/contributor/vnfd_template_description.rst

 Configuring a VDU
 """""""""""""""""
-A VDU can be configured as a specific Network Function under **config** section in VNFD template.
+A VDU can be configured as a specific Network Function under **config** section in MEAD template.
 A sample template configuring a VDU as a firewall can be viewed in a `sample file <https://github.com/openstack/apmec/blob/ master/samples/tosca-templates/mead/tosca-config-openwrt-with-firewall.yaml>`_.